danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Take the car back to the airport and get ready.
 You're about to head off again.
 Are you wearing fresh underwear ?
 I hope so ! 😜

 Today you're departing or Brisbane.
 One you get there catch the train to the city.
 You'll need to grab a Brisbane GO card.
-Much like the SA transport care _(that I keep calling an Opal card)_ except it's better.
+Much like the SA transport card _(that I keep calling an Opal card)_ except it's better.
 Have you had anything to eat yet ?
 Of course not.
 Don't be stupid.
 I know you.
 Once you get to town the first stop is going to be finding a little laneway called *Little Burnett Lane*.
 There's a cafe here. _(Do you trust me ?
 I hope so.
 I trust these words.
 Hell, I'm the architect here !)_

 _(So, I was listening to Meat Loaf's - You Took The Words Out of My Mouth (Hot Summer Night) as I wrote this next part, so I felt it perfect that I adapt it for you here:)_